leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Fixed:   Tagclouds not working in multisite instances
 * Fixed:   Load widgets.css when a widget is being used
 * Fixed:   Installer should remove all instances of the component factory
-* Fixed:   Widget settings interface not intuitive
+* Fixed:   WordPress gallery plugin widget settings interface not intuitive
-* Fixed:   Inability to upload images in some Windows host environments
+* Fixed:   Inability to upload images and photos in some Windows host environments
-* Fixed:   Sorting images/galleries using the Attach To Post interface
+* Fixed:   Sorting images/galleries using the Insert Gallery interface
 * Fixed:   Fix detection of HTTPS (pull request by Leonhardt Wille)
 * Fixed:   Compilation errors of regular expressions
 * Fixed:   Pro galleries wouldn't display in environments using PHP 5.3.3 or less